Profiles

 | Setup | Receives Textile Works as a starting Industrial Charter (0 TN, Capacity +1 at setup) |

 Strength.
 Capacity ramp through industrial purchases.
-Industrial set bonuses at endgame stack to +11 IP if both sets complete.
+Industrial set bonuses at endgame stack to +11 IP if both sets complete, and Charter Workshop accelerates the upgrades that feed both the Capacity track and the Vision.

 Weakness.
 Slow start; vulnerable to Shipping Disruption and Bank Run.
-Even with the v0.8 Industrial Charter, only wins 16% of canonical games — Capacity thresholds ≥ 8 and ≥ 10 remain hard to reach.
+Even with the v0.8 Industrial Charter, it is the narrowest path — 18% of canonical games at v1.5.0, because Capacity thresholds ≥ 8 and ≥ 10 remain hard to reach.

 Why deterministic profiles, not LLM